Hurricane Nadine: Impact and records

 Tropical cyclone warnings and watches were issued on two separate occasions as Nadine approached the Azores.
 At 1000 UTC on September 18, a tropical storm watch was issued for the islands of Flores and Corvo.
 Although the tropical storm watch was discontinued at 2100 UTC, a tropical storm warning was implemented at that time for the islands of Corvo, Faial, Flores, Graciosa, Pico, São Jorge, and Terceira.
 At 1500 UTC on September 19, a tropical storm warning was also issued for São Miguel and Santa Maria.
 All watches and warnings were discontinued by late on September 21.
 After re-generating, Nadine posed a threat to the Azores again, which resulted in a tropical storm watch for the entire archipelago at 1500 UTC on October 1.
 Nine hours later, 0000 UTC on the following day, the watch was upgraded to a tropical storm warning.
 After Nadine became extratropical, the warning was discontinued.
 On the storm's second approach toward the Azores, schools were closed and flight were cancelled.

 Late on September 20, Flores reported a wind gust of 46 mph.
 A sustained wind speed of 62 mph and a gust up to 81 mph were reported at Horta on the island of Faial, as Nadine passed to the south on September 21.
 During the second Azores impact on October 4, the highest sustained wind speed reported was 38 mph on São Miguel, while the strongest gust was 87 mph at the Wind Power Plant on Santa Maria.
 On Pico Island, the pavement of the sports hall of the primary and secondary school in Lajes do Pico was destroyed.
 The remnants of Nadine produced a plume of moisture that dropped heavy rainfall over the United Kingdom, particularly in England and Wales, reaching 5.12 in (130 mm) at Ravensworth in the former.
 The rains flooded houses and disrupted roads and rails.

+In Florida, two people drowned due to rip currents.

 Nadine lasted a total of 24 days as a tropical, subtropical, and post-tropical cyclone, including 22.25 days as a tropical system.
 This makes it the fourth longest-lasting Atlantic tropical cyclone on record, only behind the 1899 San Ciriaco hurricane at 28 days, Hurricane Ginger in 1971 at 27.25 days, and Hurricane Inga in 1969 at 24.75 days.
 When only counting time spent as a tropical storm or hurricane – 20.75 days – Nadine is the third longest-lasting, behind only Hurricane Ginger in 1971 and the 1899 San Ciriaco hurricane.
 When Nadine was upgraded to a hurricane at 1800 UTC on September 14, it marked the third-earliest forming eighth hurricane, behind only an unnamed system in 1893 and Ophelia in 2005.